Psychology of Interaction Design: The Ultimate Guide

 - A deep, cognitive understanding of the human behind the term “user,” including the user’s memory and decision-making and problem-solving skills

-- A newfound clarity of thinking, enabling you to see what the user sees when confronted by your product
+- How to understand what the user sees when confronted by your product

 - How to identify potential pitfalls in your design before any of them become a problem for your users